debut-js/Strategies/ReadMe.md

     "alpacaSecret": "YOU_SECRET
 }
 ```

-You can use any field name for the token, for more details see the [documentation on token settings]() section.
+All tokens can be getted by call: `cli.getTokens()` also you can use any field name for the token.

 ## Installing npm packages
 To install packages, run: